If You are planning to build a laser, acceleration tube, electromagnetic interference

 However millions of people drive cars and thousands of sappers work with

 explosives and stay alive.
-When You are carefull enough all will be ok.
+When You are careful enough all will be ok.

 This capacitor type gets its name from the similarity of its foils shape and a shirt.